eth-educators/eth-docker-docs/website/docs/Usage/QuickStart.md

 For a rapid start, have Ubuntu or Debian Linux installed, and then follow these steps.
 This has been tested on Debian 11/12 and Ubuntu 22.04/24.04.

-> If you are using a minimal version of Debian without common utilities installed, please install `sudo` and `git`
+> If you are using a version of Debian with a root password set, please install `sudo` as the `root` user with
-> as the `root` user with `apt update && apt install sudo git`, then make your non-root user a member of the sudo group
+> `apt update && apt install sudo git`, then make your non-root user a member of the sudo group with
-> with `usermod -aG sudo <username>`.
+> `usermod -aG sudo <username>`.

-> If you are using a minimal version of Ubuntu Desktop, please install `git` with `sudo apt update && sudo apt install git`
+> If you are using a minimal version of Ubuntu or Debian, please install `git` with `sudo apt update && sudo apt install git`

 Eth Docker needs to be installed while logged into a user account other than `root`, for security purposes.